codeyourweb/hnuke/README.md

 ## Installation

 Compiled executables are available for both Windows and Linux platform in the release section of this repository.
-You can alson use go get if you want to run the application from source code.
+You can also use go get github.com/codeyourweb/hnuke if you want to run the application from source code.

 ## Known bugs
 * PDF parsing (currently some hashs are not seen correctly)
 * PDF can't be opened in parsing mode on some documents (don't really know why, i'm currently investigating on this)
 * HTML content: the webpages are converted to text before parsing, when there is a lot of nested div, theses hashs seems truncated and thus not recognized by hnuke
+* Need more errors/exceptions handling

 ## What's next?